-• The General Fund is the operating fund of the District and is used to account for all financial resources except those required to be accounted for in another fund.
+- The General Fund is the operating fund of the District and is used to account for all financial resources except those required to be accounted for in another fund. - The Capital Projects Fund is used to account for financial resources to be used in acquisition, construction, or improvement of capital facilities other than those financed by proprietary funds.